LARGE RC HELICOPTERS

 Pros:

-• Best overall value in the sense of most rotor size per dollar ratio of all sizes.
+• Usually best overall value in terms of most rotor size per dollar ratio of all sizes.

-• Parts don't cost much more than many mini size heli parts, again good overall value.
+• Parts don't cost that much more than many small size heli parts.

 • Longer flight times.